c-txt/c-txt.github.io/OSAS/What-About-Romans11v22.md

 > if thou shalt abide in goodness, *since thou also wilt be cut away.*

-If the word "since" is Paul's original ntent, it logically just introduces what he will say in the following verses about the "fullness of the gentiles":
+If the word "since" is Paul's original intent, it logically just introduces what he will say in the following verses about the "fullness of the gentiles":

 > a partial hardening has happened to Israel, until the fullness of the Gentiles has come in - from Romans 11:25